AllanChain/logseq-live-math/README.md

 If you need to switch temporarily, you can click on the title of the popup to switch between `Inline Math` and `Display Math`.
 There is also a keyboard shortcut <kbd>Ctrl</kbd> + <kbd>$</kbd> (e.g. with US layout, it's <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>4</kbd>) which does the same job.

 Besides, there is `smartFormat` option, which will choose prefered style according to the context.
 You can disable it if you don't like it.

+### How to configure keybindings and inline shortcuts?

+If you clicked "Edit settings.json", you will notice this plugin comes with some examples.
+You can also read the [MathLive documentation](https://cortexjs.io/mathlive/guides/shortcuts/) to learn more.

+And don't forget to check out the [GitHub Discussion thread](https://github.com/AllanChain/logseq-live-math/discussions/14)!
+You are encouraged to share your configs there!